 We will only collect personal information about you by lawful and fair means and not in an unreasonably intrusive manner.

-The types of personal information we may collect and hold include contact information (e.g. name, email address and mobile phone number), photographs, employment history, educational qualifications, Commonwealth identifiers (e.g. apprenticeship numbers) and financial information (e.g. credit card details).
+The types of personal information we may collect and hold include contact information (e.g. name, job title, email address and mobile phone number, etc), photographs, employment history, educational qualifications, Commonwealth identifiers (e.g. apprenticeship numbers) and financial information (e.g. credit / debit card details, security code numbers and other related billing information).
 We may also collect and hold sensitive information including information about your health, race, marital status, medical history and criminal history.

 How do we collect personal information?